ept/blog/src/_posts/2016-02-08-how-to-do-distributed-locking.md

 expires.
 Client 2 acquires the lease, gets a token of 34 (the number always increases), and then sends its write to the storage service, including the token of 34.
 Later, client 1 comes back to life and sends its write to the storage service, including its token value 33.
-However, the storage server rembers that it has already processed a write with a higher token number (34), and so it rejects the request with token 33.
+However, the storage server remembers that it has already processed a write with a higher token number (34), and so it rejects the request with token 33.

 Note this requires the storage server to take an active role in checking tokens, and rejecting any